NITDgpOS/Medium_Grabber/README.md

 * Download and paste everything under the same roof.
-* Put your password in pass.txt and your Email/Phone Number in the space provided in the code.
 * Install Selenium python package and firefox webdriver for suitable version of Linux from [here](https://github.com/mozilla/geckodriver/releases).
 Mention it's path in the code or place it in the same directory.
 * Open Terminal in the directory of the repository.
   Run by typing : ``` python web_app.py ```